shlinkio/shlink-dashboard/README.md

 - Storage of servers and settings is done in a database.
 Same database engines supported by Shlink can be used with Shlink Dashboard (except SQLite), so you can re-use the same database server if desired.
 - Since Shlink Dashboard requires a backend, no hosted version is provided.
 It needs to be self-hosted.

+> [!NOTE]
+> After installing Shlink Dashboard, an initial user is created, with username `admin` and password `admin`.
+You'll have to change the password on first login.

 ## Installation

 The easiest way to use Shlink Dashboard is by using the official docker image, but it is also possible to download a dist file and place it in the server of your choice with Node.JS >=22.0.